-- The legislation filed in Congress during 2022 [HR 8419] provided that all non-rescinded applications would be counted together to get to 34 States. - The Legislation filed in Congress during 2023 [HCR 24] provides that all applications on any "national issue" or for a balanced budget Amendment whether since rescinded or not are counted together.
+- Legislation filed in Congress during 2022 [HR 8419] provided that all non-rescinded Applications would be counted together to get to 34 States.
+Legislation filed during 2023 [HCR 24] provided that all Applications on any "national issue" or for a balanced budget amendment whether since rescinded or not would be counted together. - HCR 15 filed this year in Congress, is similar to HCR 24.

-So it doesn't matter what Amendment a State Legislature asks for.
-The convention pushers know this - they count together applications filed in 1861 to avert the civil war, with applications filed in 1901 for popular election of US Senators, with applications for a BBA, etc. There's no such thing as a ''limited convention''!
+It doesn't matter what Amendment a State Legislature asks for.
+The convention lobby counts together applications filed in 1861 to avert the civil war, with applications filed in 1901 for popular election of US Senators, with applications for a BBA, etc. There's no such thing as a "limited convention"!